Jobs: How to Add, Move, Edit, Archive, and Delete

-Once a pipeline has been created, you can add jobs to it and link them to accounts.
+Once a pipeline has been created, add jobs to it, then link them to accounts.
 Keep in mind:

-- Jobs can be added to pipelines by a firm owner or any team member who has been given access rights to manage pipelines.
+- Jobs are added to a pipeline by a firm owner or any team member who has been given access rights to manage pipelines.

-- Team members can see only the pipelines made available to them in the pipelines’ settings.
+- Team members see only the pipelines made available to them.

-- Team members can move jobs for their assigned accounts through pipelines.
+- Team members move jobs for their assigned accounts through pipelines.

-- Team members can see only the jobs of their assigned accounts in pipelines, unless they’ve been given access rights to view all accounts.
+- Team members see only the jobs that are for the accounts assigned to, unless they’ve been given access rights to view all accounts.

 - New jobs are always added to the first stage of a pipeline.

-- You can add jobs for both active and offline accounts.
-However, only active accounts with notifications turned on will receive emails sent to them via pipeline automation.
+- Jobs can be added for both active and offline accounts.
+However, only users with active accounts and notifications turned on receive emails sent via pipeline automation.

-- To speed things up, you can create jobs based on your custom templates.
+- If you want to speed things up, create jobs based on custom templates.

 Add Jobs in Bulk

-- Go to the Workflow section, select the pipeline, click on Add job, add the client(s) you want to add, then select custom job template (optional), OR
+- Go to the Workflow section, select the pipeline, then click on Add job.

-- Go to Clients, Accounts, then All Accounts, select the checkboxes next to the necessary client accounts, click on the Add Job button, choose the pipeline, select custom job template (optional), and then click ADD.
-You’ll be redirected to the selected pipeline.
+- Go to Clients, Accounts, then All Accounts, select the checkboxes next to the accounts the job is for, then click on the Add Job button.

 Job Card View Settings